Game-theoretical approach to minimum entropy productions in information thermodynamics: Setup

-The other cost is an error penalty $D$ to both the players, which is due to failing to achieve the target state at the end.
+The other cost is an error penalty of $D$ to both players due to failing to achieve the target state at the end.
 We introduce this penalty as the Pearson's chi-square divergence~\cite{pearson1900x}, which is used in a statistical test as a degree of current state $\boldsymbol{p}^{(t_1)}$ achieving the target $\boldsymbol{p}^{\rm f}$,